mvs-develop/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 5. Use of CLI wallet in Public Testnet
 ----------------------------------------------------

 In this section, we will connect a ``cli_wallet`` and import an existing testnet account by importing the two private keys into your cli wallet.
-After we import the testnet account, we will test our first transaction ``transfer`` on the BitShares testnet blockchain.
+After we import the testnet account, we will test our first transaction ``transfer`` on the DNA testnet blockchain.

 ..
 Attention:: If you have newly created testnet account and just started a public testnet witness_node, you have to make sure if your node has been synced completely.
 Otherwise, you will not be able to find your new account data.